github-education-resources/graduation/README.md

 ![Graduation Mona](assets/card-min.png)

-This repository contains the Year Book of the **$ git remote < graduation >** event.
+This repository contains the yearbook of the **$ git remote < graduation >** event.
 By issuing a Pull Request to this repository, you can request to be added to the Class of 2020.

 Join the event and receive GitHub swag at the comfort of your home!